locessentials/eng401-business-english-us/unit3/week9/week9-overview.md

 ## Independent Activities

 ### Assignment: Quality Improvement Plan
-- Find an example of a non-conforming product or service
+- Imagine an example of a non-conforming product or service
 - Conduct root cause analysis to identify the causes for the issue
 - Write a quality improvement plan that incorporates corrective and preventative action
 - **Due date:** Sunday of Week 9